JPrier/TreeAgent/README.md

 # TreeAgent 🌳🤖 (MVP)

 TreeAgent is a tiny, work-in-progress experiment in **hierarchical, multi-agent orchestration** for code-generation tasks.
-It is maintained by a single developer and **has not been run, profiled, or tested end-to-end yet**.
+It is maintained by a single developer and is under active development.
 Expect breaking changes and dragons. 🐉

 ---